SavaCentre: Further expansion

 London Colney SavaCentre, off Junction 22 of the M25 motorway in Hertfordshire, opened on 13 March 1990 with 117000 sqft of sales area, and at the time of its opening it also became the largest hypermarket in the UK.
 The London Colney hypermarket was so large that two-thirds of the sales space was devoted to non-food.
 This store was later split up, with Sainsbury's taking 85000 sqft of the sales area.
 The balance was sold off to Marks & Spencer, and the store was then rebranded as "Sainsbury's M&S" in 2005.

 Cheadle SavaCentre opened in 1990 with the BHS store opening towards the car park.
 BHS Cheadle closed in 1994, following John Lewis' taking over BHS in the next year after closure of BHS.

 The SavaCentre in Meadowhall Shopping Centre, Sheffield, opened in September 1990 with 99973 sqft of sales area.
 This store was originally rebranded as a Sainsbury's in 1999, but was closed and relocated to Crystal Peaks in 2006.

 It was not until October 1993 that the tenth SavaCentre opened at Beckton in East London.
 This store became the smallest SavaCentre, with a sales area of 66000 sqft.
 At the same time, a new concept store, with 30000 sqft of sales area, was opened adjacent to the SavaCentre.
 This store was based on a club warehouse type format, and was branded as "Bulksava".
 This format was not a success and the Bulksava branch closed down a year later.

 In August 1995, the London Sydenham SavaCentre opened with a sales area of 85000 sqft.
 Also in 1995, the Stockton-on-Tees SavaCentre opened, with 85000 sqft of sales area, which was a former North Eastern Co-op store, and was later sold to Tesco in 2003.
 In 1997 a SavaCentre opened in the White Rose Centre, off the M62 motorway, in Morley, West Yorkshire, in Leeds, with 85000 sqft of sales area.
 When this store was rebranded as Sainsbury's in 2005, the sales area was cut to 67000 sqft.

 A fourteenth SavaCentre hypermarket planned for Braehead in Renfrew, Scotland, was also due to open in 1997.
 This store opened in 1999 before moving to a larger 70000 sqft in the same complex in 2009.

-A fifteenth SavaCentre hypermarket was planned for Romford, North East London, but this store also only eventually opened as a large Sainsbury's.
+A fifteenth SavaCentre hypermarket was planned for Romford, East London, but this store also only eventually opened as a large Sainsbury's.